 - Your team in your startup includes team members who are inexperienced.
 They need to build confidence as part of their first projects.
 Going back to start after a while can be very demotivating and lead them to leave your company right when they gained some valuable experience on your dime.

-So instead of hoping for the best, and paying a steep learning curve price, consider hiring a Fractional CMO with a company like Chief Outsiders, who will provide you the guidance, support, and experiences to get it right the first time.
+So instead of hoping for the best, and paying a steep learning curve price, consider hiring a Fractional CMO with a company like Kalungi, who will provide you the guidance, support, and experiences to get it right the first time.

 You don't have to re-invent the wheel.